4d/4d-for-ios/docs/Data-Formatter-Create.md

 }
 ```

-If you want to display different color pictures, you need to upload two pictures to optimize color contrast: one for the light mode, and one for the dark mode suffixed with “$dark”.
+If you want to display different color pictures, you need to upload two pictures to optimize color contrast: one for the light mode, and one for the dark mode suffixed with “$dark”, as follows in the code and on your machine.

 ```json
 {